AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Conclusion

 \section{Conclusion}

-In this work, we have compared the star formation behaviour of AGN galaxies and non-AGN control galaxies in the MaNGA survey to study the effects of AGN feedback on low-redshift galaxies.
-Taking advantage of spatially-resolved AGN selection criteria developed for MaNGA \citep{Wylezalekcrit}, we construct a large sample of 279 optical AGNs.
+In this work, we have compared the star formation behavior of AGN galaxies and non-AGN control galaxies in the MaNGA survey to study the effects of AGN feedback on low-redshift galaxies.
+Taking advantage of spatially resolved AGN selection criteria developed for MaNGA (W18), we construct a large sample of 279 optical AGNs.
 To compare against the AGN sample, we select two redshift- and stellar mass-matched control galaxies for each of the AGN galaxies, resulting in a control sample of 558 galaxies.
 For straightforward radial stacking and reliable stellar population information, we restrict our attention to face-on galaxies without signatures of type 1 AGN emissions.

-With stellar population information from PIPE3D \citep{SanchezMaNGAPIPE3D}, we reconstruct spatially-resolved, non-parametric SFHs, following the Gaussian process-based methodology from \citet{Iyerdb2}.
+With stellar population information from PIPE3D \citep{SanchezMaNGAPIPE3D}, we reconstruct spatially resolved, nonparametric SFHs, following the Gaussian process-based methodology from \citet{Iyerdb2}.
 We find that our sample of AGN galaxies primarily resides on the SFMS/in the green valley, with fewer galaxies above the SFMS and a missing population of quenched elliptical galaxies.
 Overall, the galaxy-wide SFRs of the AGNs lack obvious signatures of AGN feedback.
-However, exploring radial trends in SFR reveals that the central (kpc-scale) SFRs in the AGN galaxies are significantly suppressed when compared with that of the control galaxies (by up to a factor of ${\sim}$\,2).
+However, exploring radial trends in SFR reveals that the central (kiloparsec-scale) SFRs in the AGN galaxies are significantly suppressed when compared with those of the control galaxies (by up to a factor of ${\sim}$\,2).
 This provides direct evidence of AGN feedback hindering star formation in the central regions of their host galaxies.